 My hair is short at the moment and coloured by the salon.
 Nothing much I could do with it as it is not tying length yet.
 I want to accessorize more as you mention, didn’t think of that, thanks!

-Hope to put some looks together this weekend.posted almost 3 years ago
+Hope to put some looks together this weekend.posted over 3 years ago